Human rights in North Korea: Prisons

 According to many organizations, the conditions in North Korean prisons are harsh and life-threatening.
 Additionally, prisoners are subjected to torture and inhumane treatment by North Korean authorities.
-Public and secret executions of prisoners, including children, especially in cases of escape attempts, and infanticides (forced abortions and baby killings upon birth) often occur.
+Public and secret executions of prisoners, including children, especially in cases of escape attempts, and forced abortions and infanticides often occur.
 The mortality rate is very high, because many prisoners die of starvation, illnesses, work accidents, or torture.

 The North Korean government flatly denies all allegations of human rights violations in prison camps, claiming that it is prohibited by criminal procedure law, but former prisoners testify that there are completely different rules in the prison camps.
 The North Korean government has failed to provide any information on prisoners or prison camps or even to allow access to any human rights organization.

 Lee Soon-ok gave detailed testimony on her treatment in the North Korean prison system to the U.S. House of Representatives in 2002.
 In her statement she said, "I testify that most of the 6,000 prisoners who were there when I arrived in 1987 had quietly perished under the harsh prison conditions by the time I was released in 1992."
 Many other former prisoners, such as Kang Chol-hwan, have given detailed testimonies on the human rights crimes in North Korean prison camps.

 According to the testimony of former camp guard Ahn Myong Chol of Camp 22, the guards are trained to treat the detainees as sub-human or slaves.
 He gave an account of children in one of the camps fighting over who got to eat a kernel of corn retrieved from cow dung.

 The North Korean prison camp facilities can be divided into large internment camps for political prisoners (Kwan-li-so in Korean) and reeducation prison camps (Kyo-hwa-so in Korean).

 On October 19, 2020, Human Rights Watch released an 88-page report "'Worth Less Than an Animal': Abuses and Due Process Violations in Pretrial Detention in North Korea", detailing the torture, abuse and unhygienic conditions of detainees in North Korea pretrial detention centers.
 Revealing the opaque criminal justice system, the report highlighted the "arbitrary, violent, cruel and degrading" investigation system of North Korea.